kean/Nuke/README.md

 #### Using Memory Cache

-You can get a directly access to the default memory cache used by Nuke:
+You can get a direct access to the default memory cache used by Nuke:

 ```swift
 Cache.shared.costLimit = 1024 * 1024 * 100 // 100 MB